 I’ve enjoyed eating healthful foods for years and would choose wholesome plant-based delights any day of the year.

 Learning to create very satiating recipes has shown me that eating this way is so alive, so vibrant and can play an important role in keeping us healthy and fit.
 Now, I couldn’t imagine any other way.

 Vegan Christmas truffles are easy and healthy

 In the spirit of healthy festive indulgence, I am sharing my latest, delicious sweet treat.
 Using dried fruit and mixed warming spices, it has a nurturing, seasonal flavour.

-They’ re remarkably easy to make; don’t require baking; are gluten-free; dairy-free; and also free from refined sugar.
+These vegan Christmas truffles are remarkably easy to make.
+They don’t require baking and are gluten-free.
+And they are great for anyone avoiding dairy and refined sugar (dairy-free and no refined sugar).
 Avoiding all these things opens up a whole new world of delicious possibilities.

 It’s a wonderful thing to keep us healthy and nourished during the festive, whilst allowing us to indulge a bit with some nice sweet treats.

 They also make wonderful little gifts for friends and family!

 Here are those delicious ingredients… and scroll down below to watch my short video demo below for a step-by-step guide on how to make them.